 1. Focus on Core Content – The content that is displayed on a user’s screen has to be clear, concise, and easy to understand.
 When done correctly, the mobile-first approach positively affects the tablet and desktop versions of your site, resulting in a more clean and polished look.
 Since space is minimum the user must be able to find very quickly whatever they are looking for.
 In the desktop mode where you have empty space, you might tend to add more functions and content which might confuse users.
 So, with the mobile design, you are focussed to provide users with what they’re looking for.

 2. Easy Navigation – While designing for mobiles, web developers usually add few items on the menu.
 The user has a better chance of navigating and getting to the intended destination.
 Drop-downs have been removed from many sites, and rightfully so.
 They tend to be problematic in a desktop environment, and do not translate to mobile devices due to the lack of a rollover function.

-3. Increased Visibility and Reach – Due to the simplicity and ease of using the web on the smartphones, users tend to browse the web on phones rather than on desktop.
+3. Increased Visibility and Reach – Due to the simplicity and ease of using the web on the smartphones, users tend to browse the web on phones rather than on the desktop.
 If the user experience on a website browsed on a mobile is satisfying, the user is likely to come back again and use the website regularly on the mobile device.
 It’s important for site owners to understand that if they do not optimize for mobile their relevance and reach will be diminished in both the eyes of the user and search engines alike.

-4. Cost Effective and Valuable – In today’s mobile age, having a website with mobile first strategy is a requirement.
+4. Cost Effective and Valuable – In today’s mobile age, having a website with a mobile-first strategy is a requirement.
 An optimized experience will only enhance your opportunities of engaging with people and extend the reach of your product or service widely contributing to the revenue generated.
 Although higher budgetary resources are required, the cost-effectiveness of Mobile-first strategy is profitable in the longer run.